 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which establishes a new lease accounting model for lessees.
-Unlike current GAAP which requires only capital leases to be recognized on the balance sheet, the new ASU will require both types of leases (i.e. operating and capital leases) to be recognized on the balance sheet.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements which provides an optional transition method that allows entities to elect to apply the standard prospectively at its effective date, versus recasting the prior periods presented.
+The Company is currently in the process of evaluating the transition method.
+Unlike current GAAP which requires only capital leases to be recognized on the balance sheet, the new guidance will require both types of leases (i.e. operating and capital leases) to be recognized on the balance sheet.
 The FASB lessee accounting model will continue to account for both types of leases.
 The capital lease will be accounted for in substantially the same manner as capital leases are accounted for under existing GAAP.
 The operating lease will be accounted for in a manner similar to operating leases under existing GAAP, except that lessees will recognize a lease liability and a lease asset for all of those leases.
 The amended guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.
 The Company expects to adopt this standard beginning in 2019.
-The Company does not expect that this standard will have a material impact on its condensed consolidated statements of comprehensive loss; however, the Company does expect that upon adoption, this standard will impact the carrying value of its assets and liabilities on its condensed consolidated balance sheets as a result of the requirement to record right-of-use assets and corresponding lease obligations for current operating leases.
-The Company is still evaluating whether there are other existing contracts that may become leases under the new lease standard, and the impact of the adoption of this standard on its condensed consolidated financial statements and disclosures.
+The Company does not expect that this standard will have a material impact on its condensed consolidated balance sheets as a result of the requirement to record right-of-use assets and corresponding lease of the adoption of the adoption of this standard on its condensed consolidated financial statements and disclosures.
 The Company will continue to monitor additional modifications, clarifications or interpretations undertaken by the FASB that may impact its current conclusions, and will expand its analysis to include any new lease arrangements initiated prior to adoption.